Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Related work

 \section{Related work}

+As we have seen in Section \ref{section:mot}, our broad motivation stems from the reconstruction of dynamical system information from noisy and partial observations.
+The most relevant lines of work to this problem are (1) that of Takens \citep{takens1981detecting} and its extensions, and (2) system identifications for partially observed dynamical systems.

-Our work can be viewed as a special instance of system identification problem for partially observed dynamical systems.
-Existing works for sample complexity analysis of partially observed linear systems include \citet{tsiamis2019finite,tsiamis2020sample,lale2020logarithmic,lee2022improved}, under either controlled or autonomous settings.
-All of those works consider additive Gaussian noise and controllability and/or observability assumptions (for autonomous case, transition with Gaussian noise with positive definite covariance is required).
-While \citet{mhammedi2020learning} considers nonlinear observation, it still assumes Gaussian noise and controllability.
-In addition, most of the existing literatures for linear systems assume the spectral radius is smaller than one.
-Instead, we consider systems with sub-Gaussian observation noise while allowing the observation to be made as bandit feedback.
-Our work includes algorithm for linear system, and we note that there is a recent surge of interests in studying controls and system identifications for dynamical systems (where states and/or actions are continuous) from sample complexity perspectives (e.g., \citet{kakade2020information, ohnishi2021koopman, mania2020active, simchowitz2020naive, curi2020efficient}).
+While the former studies more general nonlinear attractor dynamics from a sequence of scalar observations made by certain observation function having desirable properties, it is originally for the noiseless case.
+Although there exist some attempts on extending it to noisy situations (e.g., \citet{casdagli1991state}), provable estimation of some dynamic structure information with sample complexity guarantees (or nonasymptotic result) under fairly general noise case is not elaborated.
+On the other hand, our work may be viewed as a special instance of system identifications for partially observed dynamical systems.
+Existing works for sample complexity analysis of partially observed linear systems (e.g., \citet{menda2020scalable, hazan2018spectral, simchowitz2019learning, lee2020robust, tsiamis2019finite,tsiamis2020sample,lale2020logarithmic,lee2022improved, adams2021identification, bhouri2021gaussian, ouala2020learning,uy2021operator, subramanian2022approximate, bennett2021proximal, lee2020stochastic}) typically consider additive Gaussian noise and make controllability and/or observability assumptions (for autonomous case, transition with Gaussian noise with positive definite covariance is required).
+While \citep{mhammedi2020learning} considers nonlinear observation, it still assumes Gaussian noise and controllability.
+The work \citep{hazan2018spectral} considers adversarial noise but with limited budget; we mention its {\em wave-filtering} approach is interesting and our use of exponential sums could also be viewed as {\em filtering}.
+Also, the work \citep{simchowitz2019learning} considers control inputs and bounded semi-adversarial noise, which is another set of strong assumptions.

+Our work is based on the different set of assumptions and aims at estimating a specific set of information; i.e., while we restrict ourselves to the case of (nearly) periodic systems and allow observations in the form of bandit feedback, our goal is to estimate (nearly) periodic structure of the target system.
+In this regard, we are not proposing ``better'' algorithms than the existing lines of work but are considering different problem setups that we believe are well motivated from both theoretical and practical perspectives (see Section \ref{section:mot}).
+We mention that there exist many period estimation methods (e.g., \cite{moore2014online, tenneti2015nested}), and in the case of zero noise, this becomes a trivial problem.
+For intuitive understandings of how our work may be placed in the literature, we show the illustration in Figure \ref{fig:related_work}.